Skip to content

 Additionally, as described in the official guidelines, the mandate only applies to private companies, as the public sector seems exempted from issuing e-invoices for the time being.

-Finally, the mandate will not apply to very small companies (annual revenue below RM 150,000 (~30K€), as announced by the government a few days before the start of the first phase of the mandate.
-It has been confirmed in version 3.2 of the official guidelines, but exact conditions still need to be clarified in the official FAQ.
+Finally, the mandate will not apply to very small companies (annual revenue below RM 1 million (~200K€), as announced by the government a few days before the start of the first phase of the mandate.
+It has been confirmed in version 3.2 of the guidelines, and in the official FAQ.

 Other Methods